Why Do You Need a Checking Account?

 With great power…

 It’s important to note here that having a checking account is an important responsibility.
 If managed correctly, it can be one of the most valuable tools available to any of us to manage our money and keep up with obligations.
 If it’s not managed correctly, the financial and even emotional costs can be devastating.
 If you don’t keep track of your money and you wind up bouncing checks you could be paying as much as $37 to the bank for each bounced check and it can turn into literally hundreds of dollars in fees in no time at all.
 By not managing a checking account responsibly, you can be subject to a bad impact on your credit score, bills that you have to pay with money orders or expensive cashier’s checks, the closing of your account and even the possibility of arrest for passing bad checks.
-To make it all much easier here’s a great link to a page that will help you balance your checking account properly each month
+To make it all much easier, Financial Planning has a great guide that will help you balance your checking account properly each month.

-Overdraft fees and bounced check charges are way more than the interest charged by King of Kash for a loan so don’t hesitate to call us or stop by a location to discuss your needs.
+Overdraft fees and bounced check charges are way more than the interest charged by King of Kash for a personal loan so don’t hesitate to call us or stop by one of our loan store locations to discuss your needs.
 In the long run taking a little time and effort to manage your money properly by working with the banking system can save you money, save headaches and keep your checking account open!